hiejulia/academic-education/master-computer-science-harvard/CS161OperatingSystems/Readme.md

-## Project
+## Project : not yet doing
 + Contribute for Linux Kernel (Open source )
-Some projects for debug :
+Some projects for debug and furthur research or contribute
 + Debug for Hyperkernel
 + Canopy: end to end performance tracing and analysis system
 + Pebbles DB : Key Value store using Fragmented log structureed merge trees